patrickpr/trapdirector/docs/01-install.md

 * For RH7/CenOS7 and other systems using systemd :

-In : `/usr/lib/systemd/system/snmptrapd.service`
-or `/lib/systemd/system/snmptrapd.service`
+In `/usr/lib/systemd/system/snmptrapd.service` or `/lib/systemd/system/snmptrapd.service`

-If you have a line like `EnvironmentFile=-/etc/sysconfig/snmptrapd` change this file instead (see below for RH6)
+If you have a line like `EnvironmentFile=-/etc/sysconfig/snmptrapd` change that file instead (as you would in RH6 example below).

-if not, change : `Environment=OPTIONS="-Lsd"`

-To : `Environment=OPTIONS="-Lsd -n -t -Oen"`
+If not, change `Environment=OPTIONS="-Lsd"` to `Environment=OPTIONS="-Lsd -n -t -Oen"`

-Note : if you have a weird 204 error on startup (happened on one centOS7 system), change ExecStart instead :
+If you have a weird 204 error on startup (happened on CentOS7 system), change `ExecStart` line instead to

 `ExecStart=/usr/sbin/snmptrapd -n -t -Oen $OPTIONS -f`

 * For RH6/CenOS6 and other /etc/init.d system services

-In : `/etc/sysconfig/snmptrapd`

-Change : `# OPTIONS="-Lsd -p /var/run/snmptrapd.pid"`

-To : `OPTIONS="-Lsd -n -t -Oen -p /var/run/snmptrapd.pid"`
+In `/etc/sysconfig/snmptrapd` file change `# OPTIONS="-Lsd -p /var/run/snmptrapd.pid"` line to `OPTIONS="-Lsd -n -t -Oen -p /var/run/snmptrapd.pid"`

-Enable & start snmptrad service :
+Enable & start snmptrap service :
 ------------------------

-* On systemd
+* On systemd:

 ```
 systemctl daemon-reload